seynur/blog/_posts/2026-05-15-otel-splunk-edge-poc.md

 - Instance Status
 - Queues

 Performing the whole POC using one VM running Ubuntu Linux was really convenient to develop.
-Have fun exploring Splunk!

 ---